Blackfriars Institute for Religion and the Arts

 In order to communicate the message entrusted to her by Christ, the Church needs art. - Saint John Paul II

-Founded in 1960, the Santa Fe Institute comprises a vast collection of religious art and a library containing over 12,000 volumes dedicated to the study of art and religion.
-Among its holdings is one of the largest collections of biblical movie posters worldwide.
-Fr.
-Michael Morris, OP can arrange for access to the Institute.
+Founded in 1970, the Blackfriars Institute for Religion and the Arts contains a significant collection of religious art, music albums, and color slides, along with a library of more than 12,000 volumes dedicated to the study of art and religion.
+Among its holdings is one of the largest collections worldwide of biblical movie posters.

 Mission and History.
 As a ministry of the Western Dominican Province and an affiliate of DSPT, the Blackfriars Institute for Religion and the Arts promotes the fine arts in general and sacred arts in particular as tools for the new evangelization.
 You will find links to the complete mission statement and history at the right.

 Public Access.
 Students and professors of DSPT and GTU will find the library collection useful for classes and research projects related to religion and the arts.
 Located just south of the UC Berkeley campus, the library is open on a regular basis each Monday from 1:00 p.m. to 4:00 p.m. during the academic semester.
 Other arrangements can be made.
 Those interested in visiting the library must first contact Chris Renz, OP.